Ford Thunderbird: NASCAR

 Thunderbirds first made inroads into NASCAR racing in the 1959 season.
 The combination of the second-generation body style and the newly available 430 CID V8 took drivers Curtis Turner, Johnny Beauchamp, "Tiger" Tom Pistone, and Cotton Owens to victory lane.
 In the 1960 season, most teams returned to using the conventional full-sized Ford body style, and the T-Bird made only sporadic appearances through the rest of the 1960s, with no additional wins.

 Beginning in 1977, Thunderbird-bodied racecars replaced the Torino as Ford's primary body style in NASCAR, starting a trend of luxury coupe-type body styles (eventually the 1981 Imperial would also be seen racing) being used as a sheet-metal source on the race track.
-Bobby Allison won 13 races with this car driving for owner Bud Moore in the 1977 through 1980 seasons, though the cars looked boxy and un-aerodynamic.
+Bobby Allison won 13 races with this car driving for owner Bud Moore in the 1977 to 1980 seasons, though the cars looked boxy and un-aerodynamic.
 During 1981–1997, the downsized and aerodynamically clean Thunderbirds were successful in NASCAR stock car racing before they were replaced by Taurus-based bodies in 1998.
-The 1983- through 1988-bodied exceeded 200 mph and in one case during a qualifying session set the record of the fastest lap in stock car history at 44.998 seconds with an average speed of 212.809 mi/h at Talladega Superspeedway, a record that still stands.
+The 1983 to 1988-bodied exceeded 200 mph and in one case during a qualifying session set the record of the fastest lap in stock car history at 44.998 seconds with an average speed of 212.809 mi/h at Talladega Superspeedway, a record that still stands.
 Bill Elliott and Davey Allison, in particular, were successful with the cars, with Elliott winning the 1988 championship.
 Alan Kulwicki also won the championship in 1992 in a car nicknamed "Underbird", for his underdog status as a driver.
 The last time a Thunderbird was used in the Cup Series was when Billy Standridge failed to qualify for the 1999 Daytona 500.